Skip to content

 enabled: false

-Note that, if the already installed daemonsets are not configured properly, as in the configuration bundled with the DataRobot chart, telemetry might be incomplete.
+Note that, if the already installed daemonsets aren't configured properly, as in the configuration bundled with the DataRobot chart, telemetry might be incomplete.

-Inversely, you can also disable the already installed daemonsets in favor of the ones deployed with DataRobot (recommended for making sure that telemetry will be complete).
+Alternatively, you can disable the already installed daemonsets in favor of the ones deployed with DataRobot (recommended to ensure that telemetry is complete).

 Already bound ports

-The OTEL collector daemon agent will try to bind the port 4317 and 4318 (for OTLP gRPC and OTLP HTTP respectively) on the host.
-If these are already bound on the node, a different set of ports will need to be configured for the daemonset:
+The OTEL collector daemon agent tries to bind ports 4317 and 4318 (for OTLP gRPC and OTLP HTTP respectively) on the host.
+If these are already bound on the node, configure a different set of ports for the daemonset:

 datarobot-observability-core: